What is ERP and why do you need it?

 ERP is an acronym that stands for enterprise resource planning (ERP).
-It’s a business process management software that manages and integrates a company’s financials, supply chain, operations, reporting, manufacturing, and human resource activities.
+It’s a business process management software that manages and integrates a company’s financials, supply chain, operations, commerce, reporting, manufacturing, and human resource activities.
 Most companies have some form of finance and operational system in place but most of the software that’s out there can’t go beyond everyday business processes or help with future business growth.

 As company’s needs change and they expand, their systems should keep up with them.
 We’ll define what ERP is and why it’s smart to have software in place that keeps up with your business needs.

-Despite all the options out there, some companies are still hesitant about ERP.
+Despite all the options out there, some companies are still hesitant about implementing ERP.
 There could be many reasons why, but where there’s a fear, there’s a solution.

 FEAR: How do I know I’m choosing the right ERP solution for my business?